Applying The Drucker Approach To Reinventing Government Agencies

 Much of this e-book series is devoted to the teachings of Peter F. Drucker.
 Our many discussions with government leaders revealed most are not familiar with the prolific work of Drucker – especially, his principles, practices and structured methodologies for enabling government agency executives to meaningfully reinvent their organizations.

-The coming rediscovery of Drucker’s pioneering work in government-agency management is a hoped-for goal of this e-book and for our accompanying conference on Execute Government Reform: Tools, Techniques and Technologies to Ensure Mandate Compliance.
+The coming rediscovery of Drucker’s pioneering work in government-agency management is a hoped-for goal of this e-book.

 Drucker provides answers to many of the mission-critical questions every government agency executive must now address.